 Shalini's Affiliations: Center for Latin American Studies, Climate and Global Change Center, Cultural Studies, Gender, Sexuality & Women's Studies, Global Studies Center

 Shalini Puri works on postcolonial and cultural studies of the global south with a focus on the Caribbean.
-Her research spans memory studies, environmental humanities, feminism, marxism, nationalism, indentureship and slavery, fieldwork, the arts, and everyday cultural practices.
-She is currently working on a project entitled "Writing On Water: Postcards from the Caribbean Anthropocene."
+Her research spans memory studies, environmental humanities, feminism, social movements, nationalism, indentureship and slavery, fieldwork, the arts, and everyday cultural practices.
+She is currently working on a project entitled "Poetics for Freshwater Justice: Postcards of the Caribbean Anthropocene."

 At Pitt, she is a member of the Race, Poetics, and Empire research group.

 A founding member of the Pitt Prison Education Project, Puri is committed to diversifying the settings, methods, and reach of the humanities.
 She has taught Literature and Writing courses in which Pitt students and incarcerated students study together at a state prison.
-To see a short video of student reflections from one of her prison courses, click here.
-More on the Pitt Prison Education Project can be found here.
+See a short video of student reflections from one of her prison courses.

 The Grenada Revolution in the Caribbean Present: Operation Urgent Memory.
 Palgrave Macmillan, 2014.

 Studies the conflicting cultural memories of the Grenada Revolution as they surface in the arts, everyday life, landscape, and the diaspora.
 Explores the legacies of the Grenada Revolution for egalitarian politics in the region.
-Related material and reviews at www.urgentmemory.com
+View related material and reviews.